aamirshaikh7/spring-boot-blog-rest-api/README.md

 3. ### Create a Post

-    This endpoint is used to create new posts.
+    This endpoint is used to create new post.

     `POST /api/v1/posts`